Follow Italianism

 The note also warns of the “risk of litigation with an uncertain outcome”.
 The amendment would create ambiguous interpretations about citizenship recognized by right of blood (jure sanguinis) and would make it difficult for many descendants to be legally classified.

-One of the critical points is the possibility of making individuals stateless, that is, without citizenship recognized by any country.
-“Failure to comply with the requirement may lead to the loss of citizenship.”
-Italian citizenship, even in cases where the citizen does not have another nationality”, the opinion states.
-This would violate the United Nations Convention on Statelessness, 1961, ratified by Italy.
+One of the critical points is the possibility of rendering individuals stateless, that is, without citizenship recognized by any country.
+"Failure to comply with the requirement could lead to the loss of Italian citizenship, even in cases where the citizen does not possess another nationality," the opinion states.
+This would violate the...
+United Nations Convention on Statelessness, 1961, ratified by Italy.

 Operational and cost limitations